coffee2code/linkify-authors/readme.txt

 Tested up to: 6.6
 Stable tag: 2.3.1

-Turn a string, list, or array of author IDs and/or slugs into a list of links to those authors.
+Turn a string, list, or array of author IDs and/or slugs into a list of links to the post archive for each author.
 Provides a widget and template tag.

 == Description ==

 The plugin provides a widget called "Linkify Authors" as well as a template tag, `c2c_linkify_authors()`, which allow you to easily specify authors to list and how to list them.
 Authors are specified by either ID or slug.
+Each link will point to the post archive for each user.
 See other parts of the documentation for example usage and capabilities.

 Links: [Plugin Homepage](https://coffee2code.com/wp-plugins/linkify-authors/) | [Plugin Directory Page](https://wordpress.org/plugins/linkify-authors/) | [GitHub](https://github.com/coffee2code/linkify-authors/) | [Author Homepage](https://coffee2code.com)